The usual way of a spectroscopist workflow consists in data

 aforementioned features, even though the

-is not so widely used as the
+is not so widely used in comparison to

 .